lwu1822/sassy_squad/gamelesson.md

 Step 5 - <mark>Card Flip in JavaScript</mark>
 1. Make a list of all memory card elements, stored in a constant.
 2. Loop through the list, and attach an event listener which looks out for a click event.
 When the event occurs, is clicked, the function will occur.
-'''
-babel

-'''
-Shuffled Cards

-Flipping Cards

-Unflipping Cards

-Disable Cards

-Matched Cards

-Reset Board

-Lock Board
-    - avoid two sets of cards being turned at the same time, otherwise the flipping will fail

-Step 10 – Add a Score and Number of Attempts

-CSS
-- By setting display: flex to the body and margin: auto to the .memory-game container, it will be centered both vertically and horizontally.